Education and Training

 Resources Developed at UCSD

-In addition, UC San Diego offers many classes related to drug discovery.
+UC San Diego also offers manyother classes related to drug discovery.
 The UC San Diego Extension, which is open to all members of the San Diego community offers relevant certificates and programs, including: Drug Discovery and Development, Clinical Trials Design and Management, Clinical Trials Administration and the Medicinal Chemistry Intensive Program.
 Students enrolled in one of UC San Diego's many degree-granting programs have access to a broad array of classes related to drug discovery, some of which are summarized below, by department.

 The CDDI has arranged to make two drug development classes developed jointly by Yale University and Merck Pharmaceuticals available without charge to us at UC San Diego: